tytydraco/yessleep/out/I_Found_Out_Why_My_Dad_Never_Talked_About_His_Experience_in_the_Vietnam_War_Part_7.md

 During the meal, Tuyết's hand finds mine beneath the rough-hewn table.
 Her fingers interlace with mine, squeezing tight.
 It’s a cathartic gesture that binds us closer than any words could.

 We quietly excuse ourselves from the communal table, slipping away into the cool evening.
-I leave first, followed by Tuyet, as to know draw any unwanted attention.
+I leave first, followed by Tuyet, as to not draw any unwanted attention.

 Tuyết leads me to a small, secluded hut on the edge of the village.
 The air between us is thick with unspoken emotions.